MarcosDY/spiffe-example/dupin/README.md

 ## NGINX Configuration

-A new set of configuration directives has been added to enable the SPIFFE integration with NGINX.
-They must be placed under the server block.
+A new configuration directive has been added to enable the SPIFFE integration with NGINX.
+It must be placed under the server block.

 ### Interact with the Workload API